rcfworks/Slot_bob/README.md

 - I was not able to draw the payout lines after each spin due to lack of time, but the compute results is already basing its logic on the 20 paylines.
 - Installed and tested the apk, its already working ok.
+- Payout results are done but I ran out of time outputting it on the right format, you can check it in SlotMachineController.cs=>ComputeResults()